Tips and List of Chores Chart for Stay at Home Moms

 • You won't need to nag your children.

-• They will be using their own initiative as they check off one chore at a time and
+• They will be using their own initiative.

-• They will feel a real sense of accomplishment with the completion of each task.
+• They will feel a sense of accomplishment with the completion of each task.

-It's a perfect way to teach personal responsibility.
+It's a perfect way to teach your child about personal responsibility.

 Take Care of Yourself

-Make sure you take time out to spend with your friends to laugh and share your heart.
+Make sure you take time with your friends.
 Take time for special dates with your husband.
 Pamper yourself with things that bring you pleasure.
 Do the things that you have always enjoyed.

 Staying at home will bring great rewards as you take the time to map out your journey and implement your plan.